 - hair loss.
 Not a reliable indicator of steroid use because 60% of men carry the gene for baldness and are bald by age 60 so unless the person losing the hair is very young, its not a good indicator.

-Remember that you cant tell for certain if someone is using steroids by looking!
+Remember that except in extreme examples, you cant tell for certain if someone is using steroids by looking at one single image!
 The best indicator is how rapidly they have gained muscle mass.
 The mistake that the naive public and beginning bodybuilders make is that assuming that anyone who is big, muscular, and ripped has used steroids.
 If a mature adult goes from 150lbs to 200lbs over 10 years adding 5lbs of muscle a year, that’s probably natural.
 If they went from 150lbs to 200lbs in 2 years, that’s steroids!
 You cant tell by looking at the “after” photo.

 If they have gained weight faster than the above expectations chart shows then there is a reasonable chance they are using either pro-hormones (illegal in USA, Canada, and EU) or steroids (illegal in USA, Canada, and EU).